-All commercial shellfish dealers must receive the Department of Public Health Services certification and be included on the Interstate Certified Shellfish Sanitation List that is updated each month by the US Food and Drug Administration (USFDA).
+All commercial shellfish dealers must receive the Department of Public Health Services certification and be included on the Interstate Certified Shellfish Shippers List that is updated each month by the US Food and Drug Administration (USFDA).

 Anyone who owns or operates a shellfish processing plant or vehicle for transporting shellfish in New Hampshire must obtain a shellfish certificate from Food Protection prior to operation.
 In order to be eligible to obtain a shellfish certificate, a person or corporation must meet the following requirements:

 - The shellfish processing plant or vehicle owned or operated by the prospective certificate holder must meet the requirements of New Hampshire Statutes He-P2150;

 - The prospective certificate holder must complete and submit an application to Food Protection for a shellfish certificate with appropriate fees;

 - The prospective certificate holder must develop, maintain and submit a completed Hazard Analysis Critical Control Point (HACCP) Plan for each type of shellfish that will be sold by the dealer; and,

 If the shellfish processing plant or vehicle utilizes a private water system, a water test result within the last 30 days must be submitted.